Asia and the Pacific Region

 Background

-OPDAT’s Asia and Pacific programs focus on combating transnational organized crime including terrorism, terrorism financing, trafficking of drugs, humans and weapons, money laundering, cybercrime, natural resource crimes, and related transnational offenses.
-OPDAT aims to promote close coordination between justice sector practitioners in host countries with U.S. government prosecutors, police, and judges to enhance cooperation in transnational cases, keep Americans safe, and to fight crime before it reaches our shores.
-OPDAT programs are funded by the U.S. Department of State’s Bureaus of International Narcotics and Law Enforcement, Counterterrorism, and International Security and Nonproliferation, and the nature of each program varies due to host countries’ justice sector capacities and the bilateral relationship.
+OPDAT’s Asia and Pacific programs focus on combating transnational organized crime, including terrorism, terrorism financing, trafficking of drugs, humans and weapons, money laundering, online scam operations and other cybercrime, natural resource crimes and related transnational offenses.
+OPDAT promotes close coordination between justice sector practitioners in host countries with U.S. government prosecutors, police, and judges to enhance cooperation in transnational cases, keep Americans safe, and to fight crime before it reaches our shores.
+OPDAT programs are funded by the U.S. Department of State’s Bureaus of International Narcotics and Law Enforcement, Counterterrorism, and International Security and Nonproliferation, and the nature of each program varies due to host countries’ justice sector capacities and the bilateral relationships.

 Programs

-Bangladesh: OPDAT works with justice sector practitioners in Bangladesh to ensure that complex transnational crime cases involving money laundering, terrorism financing, cybercrime, and trafficking and smuggling of fentanyl, narcotics, and humans, are prosecuted to the fullest extent.
+Bangladesh: OPDAT works with justice sector practitioners in Bangladesh to ensure that complex transnational crime cases involving money laundering, terrorism financing, cybercrime and trafficking and smuggling of fentanyl, narcotics, and humans, are prosecuted.
 OPDAT’s close coordination with practitioners also strengthens Bangladesh’s disruption and response to terrorism and terrorist networks that threaten and harm people, properties, and interests of the United States.
 OPDAT, with strong support of the State Department, is informing the efforts of the interim Bangladesh Government and justice sector in their pursuit of the creation of a career prosecution service.

 Indonesia: OPDAT works with police, prosecutors, judges, and other key government partners to combat transnational terrorists who threaten U.S. lives and economic interests.
-OPDAT provides assistance to Indonesia’s justice practitioners to disrupt fentanyl and narcotics trafficking by transnational criminals, and their concealing of criminal proceeds in the U.S., and their involvement and profiting from human trafficking.
-Through OPDAT’s assistance, Indonesia’s Attorney General’s Office has established special units on cybercrime and terrorism that have strengthened protections to Americans.
-Also, with the support of OPDAT, Indonesia’s Corruption Eradication Commission recovered $6 million in 2022 in corruption proceeds that were laundered from Indonesia to the United States.
-OPDAT has been a leader in bringing about institutional changes in court security, including the passage of the Supreme Court’s first regulation on courthouse security, issued in November 2020, and through its positive relationship with the judiciary, successfully sought justice for U.S. victims.
-OPDAT prevents terrorist financing from infecting the U.S. financial system and advocates for U.S. leadership in regional security to counter malign influences.
-Additional OPDAT priorities include improved international cooperation, interagency information sharing, coordination between the public and private sectors, asset tracing and recovery, and digital evidence.
+For example, OPDAT assists Indonesia’s justice practitioners to disrupt fentanyl and narcotics trafficking by transnational criminals, and their concealing of criminal proceeds in the United States, and their involvement and profiting from human trafficking.
+With OPDAT’s assistance, Indonesia’s Attorney General’s Office has also established special units on cybercrime and terrorism that have strengthened protections to Americans.
+Relatedly, OPDAT is supporting Indonesia’s first prosecution of 38 Indonesians involved in a scam network operation targeting more than 150 American victims.
+OPDAT has been a leader in bringing about institutional changes in court security and, through its positive relationship with the judiciary, successfully sought justice for U.S. victims.
+Generally, OPDAT prevents terrorist financing from infecting the U.S. financial system and advocates for U.S. leadership in regional security to counter malign influences.
+Additional OPDAT priorities in Indonesia include improved international cooperation, interagency information sharing, coordination between the public and private sectors, asset tracing and recovery and digital evidence.

 Malaysia: OPDAT’s counterterrorism technical assistance in Malaysia emphasizes regional and U.S. coordination between police and prosecutors; evidence-driven investigations, resulting in successful prosecutions; effective and efficient trials and appellate proceedings; strengthened court security measures; and justice sector reforms enhancing asset forfeiture and border security regimes.
-OPDAT leads these efforts to cripple ISIS recruitment and radicalization, fundraising by Hamas and Hezbollah, and narco-terrorism money laundering for cartels to protect Americans and reduce threats before they reach U.S. borders.
+OPDAT protects Americans by reducing threats before they reach U.S. borders, including efforts to cripple ISIS recruitment and radicalization, fundraising by Hamas and Hezbollah, and narco-terrorism money laundering for cartels.

-Mongolia: OPDAT provides technical assistance to prosecutors, investigators, and financial intelligence analysts to combat money laundering, financial fraud, and related crimes fueled by rampant corruption in Mongolia.
+Mongolia: OPDAT provides technical assistance to prosecutors, investigators, and financial intelligence analysts to combat money laundering, financial fraud, and related crimes fueled by rampant corruption in Mongolia, as well as combat sex crimes.
 OPDAT’s work with Mongolian authorities also strengthen their asset recovery and financial investigative techniques to seize and secure criminal assets concealed in the U.S. and promote cooperation between the U.S. and Mongolia in criminal cases and asset recovery.
 OPDAT also promotes interagency and international cooperation and facilitates peer-to-peer partnerships between Mongolian and U.S. judges.

-Nepal: OPDAT assists Nepal with investigations and prosecutions involving trafficking of drugs, humans, and weapons, money laundering, and cybercrime scams that have stolen billions of dollars from Americans.
+Nepal: OPDAT assists Nepal with investigations and prosecutions involving trafficking of drugs, humans, and weapons, money laundering, and cybercrime scams that have defrauded Americans of billions of dollars.
 OPDAT spearheaded the drafting and adoption of guidelines for new plea agreement legislation, known in Nepal as sentence remission, and supports Nepal’s implementation of the guidelines to reduce prison overcrowding, case backlogs, and other inefficiencies that have been a barrier to focusing on transnational crime.
 Now, OPDAT leads coordination between the U.S. and Nepal investigations and prosecutions of high value targets who are members of organized crime syndicates.
 OPDAT’s assistance has led to seizures of significant assets and the arrests of multiple individuals targeting U.S. citizens.

 Philippines: OPDAT strengthens U.S. national security in the Philippines by equipping law enforcement with the tools to thwart terrorist attacks and disrupt illicit finance networks.
 OPDAT assists the FBI-supported Anti-Terrorism Task Force in the Philippines, and this has led to convictions of U.S. specially designated terrorists and prevented terrorist acts before they reach U.S. shores.
 OPDAT also provides targeted assistance to the U.S.-supported Joint Terrorism Investigation Group to counter terrorism financing and related money laundering by transnational terrorist organizations.
 These efforts have led to the Philippines’ removal from the FATF grey list and served to prevent infiltration of terrorist monies into the U.S. financial system.
 In close coordination with the U.S. Marshals Service, OPDAT assists the Philippine Supreme Court with the establishment of the Judiciary Marshals Service, responsible for courthouse security and protection of judges.
 These measurable steps ensure the safety of American court users.